autumnai/leaf/doc/src/building-networks.md

 So far, there is only the sequential layer, but other container layers, with slightly different behaviors are conceivable.
 For example a parallel or concat layer in addition to the sequential layer.

+How to 'train' or optimize the constructed network is topic of chapter [3.
+Solvers](./solvers.html)